LaraLinciya/CTS-DN-program-solutions/week4_Spring REST using Spring Boot 3/1_spring-rest-handson/4_Spring Core – Load Country from Spring Configuration XML/Spring-Learn-country.md

-# SpringLearn - Load Country Bean from XML (Hands-On 4)
+# SpringLearn - Load Country Bean from XML

 This hands-on demonstrates how to configure and load a Java bean (`Country`) using a Spring XML configuration file (`country.xml`) in a simple Spring Core application.